webwatson92/LaraAuthMail/README.md

 Implementation

-1- Clone the project
+- Clone the projec
-2 - Create a database conforming to the name of the project 3 - Install Maildev via
+- Create a database conforming to the name of the project
+- Install Maildev via
     npm install maildev
-4 - Configure the .env file for sending mail
+- Configure the .env file for sending mail
     MAIL_DRIVER = SMTP
     MAIL_HOST = localhost
     MAIL_PORT = 1025